 We accept that it is not easy for the ECO and fraud is especially bad in India and Pakistan.
 In fact they are top of the list.
 An estimated 20% of Pakistani's living in the UK are illegal immigrants.
 But we need some sort of guideline as to what would raise the ECO's suspicions so that we can provide the evidence to placate the doubts.
 Instead, the rules clearly state "It is the applicant's responsibility to provide all the necessary evidence to satisfy the ECO that your application is genuine" A qualified immigration lawyer can no more meet that criteria than you or I. It is guesswork.
 Which is why I always tell people to overdo it.
 They want a utility bill, give them all of your bills.
 They want a couple of photos of you together, give them ten photos.
 They want evidence of communication, print out all your emails and get a report from your mobile service provider and all of your landline statements.

 1) The first thing she has to do is take the Level 1 English test and get a certificate.
 I have read that this must be within six weeks of your application.
 I cannot see why.
 If she passes and get her diploma it does not expire.
 I have also read that it expires and she will have to retake it in the UK for her next visa.
 News to me and I can't find anything on the web to that effect except in forums.
-If you are wondering what I am talking about click on Waitresses and English Tests in the menu on the left.
+If you are wondering what I am talking about click on Waitresses and English Tests in the menu on the right.
 She can take this test anytime and she can re-take it if necessary.

 2) Next you apply for your visa and if you do not know how click on Visas in the menu on anachak.
 If you are married the visa you apply for is a spouse visa or FLR, Further Leave to Remain.
 You can apply for an FLR without any previous visa because you are married.
 This visa does not commence until it is stamped at a UK immigration arrival desk.
 From that date on she has two years to come and go as she pleases but if she stays away too long it will be revoked.
 How long is too long?
 I have no idea, it is discretionary, stick to annual holidays only.